 On a receipt dated 1927 associated with a stone owned by German mining engineer and mineral collector Richard Baldauf [1848 -1931], ocean jasper was referred to as "augenjaspis" meaning "eye jasper".

 Renewed interest in finding the deposit followed the publication in 1977 of a photo of a particularly striking stone.
 It was published in a French encyclopaedia of minerals.

 Twenty two years later in 1999 the area where ocean jasper was originally found was rediscovered.
 The remote location wasn't accessible by road and only became visible during low tide.

 With the only access being by sea, large mechanical digging equipment could not be transported to the site.
 The stone was therefore extracted by hand before being taken by boat to the nearest large town.

 Ocean jasper was introduced to the world at the Tucson Gem and Mineral Show in 2001.

 A total of seven deposits have been found so far but most if not all are now mined out.
-The original deposit was exhausted by 2006.
+The original deposit in Kabamby was exhausted by 2006.

 Kabamby ocean jasper is often confused for kambaba jasper.
 Kambaba is also known as kabamba after the area in the Bongolava region of Madagascar where it's found.

-The two stones are quite different but due to articles online constantly being reproduced incorrectly, facts about both have become completely mixed up.
+The two stones are very different but due to articles online constantly being reproduced, mostly inaccurately, facts about both stones have become entwined.

-The photo at the top of our page was taken in London's Natural History Museum.
-The ocean jasper in our second photo is from our collection.
+The ocean jasper in our second picture is from our collection.